RiwiKiwi/PSE/README.md

 | 3.2  | Automatische simulatie    | BELANGRIJK | V      |

 ### Specification 2.0
+Feedback:
+- make ensures for all functions that changes the data
+- OOP
+- making  some changes in the inputtests

 |     | Functionaliteit                      | Prioriteit | Status |
 |-----|--------------------------------------|------------|-------|